What is an AI code assistant?

 Tabnine is an AI code assistant used by over 1 million developers from thousands of companies worldwide.
 It provides contextual code suggestions that boost productivity, streamlining repetitive coding tasks and producing high-quality, industry-standard code.
 Tabnine uses generative AI technology to predict and suggest the next lines of code based on context and syntax, including whole-line and full-function code completions, as well as natural language to code translations and in the IDE chat.

-Tabnine has recently released Tabnine Chat (currently available on Beta) which is an AI assistant trained on your entire codebase, safe open source code, and every StackOverflow Q&A, while ensuring all of your intellectual property remains protected and private.
+Tabnine has recently released Tabnine Chat, an AI assistant trained on your entire codebase, safe open source code, and every StackOverflow Q&A, while ensuring all of your intellectual property remains protected and private.

-Tabnine Chat is available right in the IDE, to:
+Tabnine Chat is available right in the IDE:

-Get Tabnine or sign up for Tabnine Chat Beta
+Get started with Tabnine for free or sign up for Tabnine Chat Beta

 GitHub Copilot understands the context of the code you’re writing, offering suggestions for whole lines or blocks of code.
 It’s trained on a diverse range of public code repositories, which means it can provide solutions in multiple programming languages and for a wide variety of use cases.
 GitHub Copilot can generate tests, convert comments into code, and even write new functions from scratch.